Melodic Composer. Songwriter. Arranger. Pianist

 Another world premiere of Eric's music by Minnesota Orchestra musicians!

-Kristen Bruya, Principal Bass, and Katherine Nettleman, Acting Associate Principal Bass, premiere a piece written by Eric for them, plus Mozart, Haydn, and others.
+Kristen Bruya, Principal Bass, and Kathryn Nettleman, Acting Associate Principal Bass, premiered a piece written by Eric for them, plus Mozart, Haydn, and others.

 -6-8 PM, HGA in Ford Building,